George Young (diplomat): Ambassador

 He was sent as an ambassador to England in 1585 with David Lindsay, and Queen Elizabeth gave them gifts of markedly small value.
-In January 1587 he was again in London with Sir Robert Melville, William Keith of Delny, and Alexander Stewart who were pleading for the life of Mary, Queen of Scots.
+In January 1587, he was again in London with Sir Robert Melville, William Keith of Delny, and Alexander Stewart who were pleading for the life of Mary, Queen of Scots.
+According to David Moysie, on 20 February 1587, James VI sent to him to Berwick-upon-Tweed to meet an incoming English diplomat and ask if it was true that Mary, Queen of Scots had been executed.
+Robert Carey told him that she had been executed and Young brought the news to Edinburgh.

+George Young received £666 Scots in 1588 probably to defray the expenses of the royal household.
+He was given twenty crowns to pay "Cuthbert" (probably Cuthbert Rayne), one of the English huntsmen that served the King.

-He was an ambassador to Denmark in 1589 in connection with the marriage of James VI of Scotland and Anne of Denmark.
-Young received £133 Scots for his expenses.
+Young was one of the diplomats sent to Denmark in 1589 in connection with the marriage of James VI of Scotland and Anne of Denmark.
+He received £133 Scots for his expenses.
 He returned on 23 July 1589 with his colleagues Andrew Keith, Lord Dingwall, and John Skene and went to the king at Boyne Castle.
 An English observer Thomas Fowler reported their news including the Danish opinion that James VI asked for too high a dowry, but they had seen extensive preparations for the marriage including a coach made of silver.
 According to their report, Anne of Denmark was keen for the marriage to go ahead, and Fowler wrote; "the young lady is so far in love with the king's majesty as it were death to her to have it broken off, and has made good proof (in) diverse ways of her affection, which his majesty is apt enough to requite".

 Young also served on Border commissions in 1588, 1596, and 1598.

 He was with James VI in Norway and Denmark serving as depute-secretary.
 Young signed the ratification of the king's marriage contract at Oslo on 21 November 1589.
 The other witnesses were John Maitland, the Earl Marischal, the Provost of Lincluden, Patrick Vans of Barnbarroch, Lewis Bellenden, James Scrimgeour, Alexander Lindsay, John Carmichael, William Keith of Delny, William Stewart, and John Skene.

-In Copenhagen, in February 1590, Young bought books for James VI or received books presented to the king by authors and gave them rewards.
+In Copenhagen, in February 1590, Young bought books for James VI and received books presented to the king by authors and gave them rewards.
 He returned to Scotland on 30 April 1590.
 In December 1593, Young was appointed to a committee to audit the account of money spent by the Chancellor, John Maitland of Thirlestane, on the royal voyages.
 The funds in question came from the English subsidy and the dowry of Anne of Denmark.